tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 3. The DTLSCiphertext structure has a variable length header.

-Note that the DTLS 1.3 record layer is different from the DTLS 1.2 record layer.

 DTLSPlaintext records are used to send unprotected records and DTLSCiphertext records are used to send protected records.